NatronGitHub/Natron/Documentation/Presentation.md

 * --writer <WriterNodeName>
 WriterNodeName should contain the name of a writer node in the project that will be used to render.
-You can chain this argument multiple times, e.g:
+You can chain this argument multiple times, e.g.:

 ./Natron --background --writer Writer_1 --writer Writer_2 toto.ntp